 - Advocated for the ‘fly’ game: ball caught on 1st bounce no longer an ‘out’ – not adopted until 1865

-- National Association of Base Ball Players founded.
-Doc presided as Chair of the Rules Committee until his retirement from the Knickerbockers and the game.
+- Presided as Chair of the National Association of Base Ball Players Rules Committee until his retirement from the Knickerbockers and the game.

-Marjorie Adams conducted a Doc Adams Awareness Campaign to educate people on Doc’s role as a pioneer of our National Pastime and his importance to baseball’s survival and growth during its nascent period.
-Her tireless efforts to spread the story of her great-grandfather, Doc Adams, enlightened and inspired many baseball fans.
+Marjorie Adams conducted awareness efforts to educate people on Doc’s role as a pioneer of our National Pastime and his importance to baseball’s survival and growth during its nascent period.
+Her tireless efforts to spread the story of her great-grandfather enlightened and inspired many baseball fans.
 She shared her great-grandfather’s case with a broader audience, including people who normally weren’t interested in the details of the early game, as well as some folks who still thought Abner Doubleday “invented” baseball.

 90% of what I know about Doc Adams I know because of John Thorn, plain and simple…